The Career Development Office

 * Long term employment is that with (1) no set end date or (2) a set end date one year or more from the start date.

-** All employment data as of 9 months post-graduation.
+** All employment data as of 9 months post-graduation (10 months starting with Class of 2014).

-*** Two students secured bar-required positions prior to the February 15 cut-off date, however the start dates for these positions fell after February 15.
+*** Two graduates secured positions prior to the February 15 cut-off date, however the start dates for these positions fell after February 15.
 Therefore, according to ABA requirements, they were listed under the "start date deferred" category.

 for a breakdown of employment status.